UBC-MDS/credit_default_prediction/README.md

 ## About

-In this project, we built a classification model using Logistic Regression to predict if the credit account holders will make a default payment next month.
+In this project, we built a classification model using Logistic Regression to predict if credit account holders will make a default payment next month.
 The model was trained on features that hold information about the client’s last 6 months bill and payment history, as well as several other characteristics such as: age, marital status,